katelynmichalove/BriteCore-Submission/SUBMISSION.md

 - This design is for a specific widget and therefore won’t include the entire browser design.
 - This form will be used by the client to assist a customer.
 Therefore the language used must match the type of language the client will want to use when addressing the customer.
 The questions should be quickly identifiable for an ease of conversation.
 - This widget will be used in a professional environment which means the visual design should be trustworthy, clean, and professional.
+- The agent needs a description of the quality levels in order to make a selection.
 - User Story:  As an agent using BriteCore, I am able to quickly get a replacement cost estimate for my customer, so that they can have the correct amount of homeowner's insurance.

 ## Questions